jacksonllee/iso639/README.md

 Current features:

-* A representation of languages mapped across ISO 639-1, 639-2, and 639-3.
+* 🌐 A representation of languages mapped across ISO 639-1, 639-2, and 639-3.
-* Functionality to "guess" what a language is for a given unknown language code or name.
+* 🔎 Functionality to "guess" what a language is for a given unknown language code or name.
+* 🚀 Optimized for speed in retrieving language information.

 ## Installation